intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 Check out more toolkits and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).

 ## Solution Technical Overview

-The recommendation solutions built with the toolkit are optimized on Intel® Xeon and could be directly deployed on existing large clusters to handle production big data.

 Highlights and benefits of Intel® Recsys Toolkit are as follows: